 I hope and believe that most rehabilitation teams already involve family.
 Fewer may actively involve close friends or other people of importance.
 The ‘significance’ of another person is a matter for the patient to adjudicate, where possible, and one must take care not to assume that blood relatives are necessarily the closest.

 The text raises other points to consider.
-Where possible, the patient’s wishes for the involvement of any other must be established and, usually, respected.
+Where possible, the patient’s wishes for further involvement must be established and, usually, respected.
 The team must be alert to family members using hidden persuasion or influences.
 On the other hand, the rehabilitation team must consider the impact of the patient’s preferred choice on significant others.
 For example, if someone wants to return home when the people at home cannot provide the care expected without risk to their well-being.

 “Articulated through a PCR team.”

-The authors did not describe this theme clearly.
-I am not sure if the authors mean the team should be patient-centred or that the input should be by a patient-centred team.
-They do discuss some suggestions, such as “all professionals who deliver interventions to the person demonstrate a shared commitment to PCR, listen to the person, and work toward common or articulated rehabilitation goals (beyond disciplinary-based agendas).“
+The authors could have described this theme more clearly.
+I don’t know if the authors mean the team should be patient-centred or that the input should be by a patient-centred team.
+They discuss some suggestions, such as “all professionals who deliver interventions to the person demonstrate a shared commitment to PCR, listen to the person, and work toward common or articulated rehabilitation goals (beyond disciplinary-based agendas).“

 “Delivered in a welcoming and secure environment.”

 This characteristic of a rehabilitation service is self-evidently good.
-I do not think it relates directly to person-centred care, except that the absence of any effort to be welcoming suggests a service uninterested in patients.
+It does not relate directly to person-centred care, except that the absence of any effort to be welcoming suggests a service uninterested in patients.

-The suggestion suggests that the authors consider rehabilitation as an activity that usually occurs to hospital inpatients.
-However, they do mention being at home as being good also “because of its homeliness, personally relevant aspects for rehabilitation can naturally emerge.”
+The suggestion suggests that the authors consider rehabilitation an activity usually occurring in hospital inpatients.
+However, they mention being at home as good also “because of its homeliness, personally relevant aspects for rehabilitation can naturally emerge.”

 The three suggested features that should apply at a microsystem level are all reasonable characteristics of an exemplary rehabilitation system.
 However, little of the content focuses on being patient-centred.
-I think, further, that applying the five features already identified for the patient-professional dyad to the ‘patient rehabilitation team’-professional dyad relationship would probably capture most of the features given.
+I think the five features already identified for the patient-professional dyad to the dyadic relationship between the patient and their rehabilitation team would probably capture most of the features given.

-The authors do not give a clear definition of what they include – just the local organisation of the rehabilitation team such as departmental management, the broader organisation such as the hospital, the organisation of all healthcare, or societal organisation and culture?
+The authors do not clearly define what they include – just the local organisation of the rehabilitation team, such as departmental management; the broader organisation, such as the hospital, the organisation of all healthcare; or societal organisation and culture.
 I will discuss this later.